rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 # Lesson 1: Kubechaos
 ## Summary
 * Deployed a web application on Kubernetes
-* Deleted a pod and watched it self heal
+* Deleted a pod and watched it self-heal
 * Learnt Kubernetes concepts of Pods, Deployments and Replica Sets.
 * Scaled the deployment to 3 replica sets